juxt/astro-website/src/pages/blog/XT16-james-lewis-from-the-bazaar-to-the-bizarre.md

 At one stage he introduces us to the _NPM Drinking Game_ - call out a noun and if you can NPM install that noun - you get a drink!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/n0dtHv6qSQk" title="XT16 - Jamer Lewis- From the Bazaar to the Bizarre" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="aspect-video w-full" src="https://www.youtube.com/embed/n0dtHv6qSQk" title="XT16 - Jamer Lewis- From the Bazaar to the Bizarre" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I hope you enjoy this first talk as much as I did.
 Do feel free to add your comments below.